 Darling, leave the light on for me!
 There's something romantic about staying in a lighthouse.
-The coziness, the closeness to the water, not to mention the history and the 19th century novels that have us swept away into a fantasy.
+The cosiness, the closeness to the water, not to mention the history and the 19th-century novels that have us swept away into a fantasy.
 Here are five places in NSW where you can live out your Virginia Woolf dreams.
 BYO sleep masks.

 1. Sugarloaf Point Lighthouse Keepers’ Cottages, Seal Rocks

 The award-winning Sugarloaf Point Lighthouse Keepers’ Cottages at Seal Rocks were built in 1875.
 Today they have been carefully refurbished and offer self-contained heritage accommodation in a truly spectacular location, hidden away on the mid-north coast.
 Each cottage features an outdoor area from which you can enjoy breathtaking panoramas, cook up a barbecue feast or enjoy a meal with a view.
 Go during whale season for some extra spectacular views from your tower!
 Rates start from $340pn.
 Find out more here.

 At Australia's most easterly point you can wake up to panoramic views of the sunrise over golden beaches, coastline and the iconic Byron Bay lighthouse.
 With the modern comforts of today you can experience the lifestyle of former lighthouse keeper in the fully refurbished, heritage-listed cottages (circa 1901).
 To the lighthouse we go!
 Find out more here.